-In the wet AMD and CRVO studies, the pre-treatment incidence of immunoreactivity to EYLEA was 1% to 3% across treatment groups.
-After dosing with EYLEA for 52 weeks (wet AMD), or 24 weeks (CRVO), antibodies to EYLEA were detected in a similar percentage range of patients.
-Both in the wet AMD and in the CRVO studies, there were no differences in efficacy or safety between patients with or without immunoreactivity.
+In the wet AMD, RVO, and DME studies, the pre-treatment incidence of immunoreactivity to EYLEA was approximately 1% to 3% across treatment groups.
+After dosing with EYLEA for 24-100 weeks, antibodies to EYLEA were detected in a similar percentage range of patients.
+There were no differences in efficacy or safety between patients with or without immunoreactivity.

 Additional Eylea Information